xangadix/oscRemapper/README.md

 ResolumeJoy tries to elegantly use a joystick, or rather a gamepad, as an interface device for Resolume VJ software.

-At the moment, the project consists in oscjoy1.10 and the oscReMapper.
+At the moment, the project consists in oscjoy1.10 and the oscRemapper.

 - oscJoy: https://public.msli.com/lcs/oscjoy/index.html
 - Resolume VJ Software: http://resolume.com/